ut-robotlearning/ut-robotlearning.github.io/README.md

 ## About
 The UT Robot Learning Reading Group meets to discuss the latest papers in robot learning.
 We follow the latest robotics and embodied AI papers, spanning computer vision, reinforcement learning, neuro-symbolic AI, foundation models, and control.
 We survey papers from a broad set of conferences, including (but not limited to) CoRL, RSS, and CVPR.

-This semester (Spring '24), the reading group will focus on the intersection of Robot Learning and Foundation Models.
+This semester (Fall '25), the reading group will focus on the intersection of Robot Learning and Foundation Models.
 We will discuss one paper every two weeks, preparing 30-minute presentations with 30 minutes of Q&A, and optional discussion time (30 minutes).

 The reading group is co-ordinated by,
 - Fall'25: [Rutav Shah](https://shahrutav.github.io), [Zi-ang Cao](https://scholar.google.com/citations?user=TkiMCGoAAAAJ&hl=en&authuser=8), [Yu Lei](https://scholar.google.com/citations?user=k7_-biMAAAAJ&hl=en), [Shuijing Liu](https://shuijing725.github.io/) [[RPL](https://rpl.cs.utexas.edu/) Lab]